p-alik/gearmand/docs/libgearman/gearman_worker_st.rst

 :c:func:`gearman_worker_timeout` and :c:func:`gearman_worker_set_timeout` get and set the current timeout value, in milliseconds, for the worker.

 :c:func:`gearman_worker_function_exist` is used to determine if a given worker has a specific function.

+:c:func:`gearman_worker_work` have the worker execute against jobs until an error occurs.

+:c:func:`gearman_worker_grab_job` Takes a job from one of the job servers.
+It is the responsibility of the caller to free the job once they are done.
+This interface is used in testing, and is very rarely the correct interface to program against.

 Normally :manpage:`malloc(3)` and :manpage:`free(3)` are used for allocation and releasing workloads. :c:func:`gearman_worker_set_workload_malloc_fn` and :c:func:`gearman_worker_set_workload_free_fn` can be used to replace these with custom functions.